Customer Focused, Operationally Excellent

 The IT Department is pleased to share this summary of our 2014-2016 Strategic Plan (PDF 54KB).

-City of Fort Collins places 5th in the national Digital Cities Survey
+City of Fort Collins places 7th in the national Best of the Web (BOW) Achievement Awards

-We're pleased to announce that the City of Fort Collins placed 5th in the national 2013 Digital Cities Survey in the 125,000-249,999 population category.
+We're pleased to announce that the City of Fort Collins placed 7th in the national 2014 Best of the Web Achievement Awards, presented by the Center for Digital Government.

 The Mason Corridor is a five mile north-south byway within the city of Fort Collins which extends from Cherry Street on the north to south of Harmony Road.
 The corridor is centered along the Burlington Northern Santa Fe Railway property, located a few hundred feet west of College Avenue (US 287).

-The Mason Corridor includes a new bicycle and pedestrian trail as well as a planned Bus Rapid Transit (BRT) system, known as MAX, in a fixed guideway for the majority of the corridor.
-Stations will incorporate new high-quality amenities that are similar to light rail, with low floor boarding platforms, sleek new busses, next bus arrival information, and pre-pay fare machines.
+The Mason Corridor includes a new bicycle and pedestrian trail as well as a Bus Rapid Transit (BRT) system, known as MAX, in a fixed guideway for the majority of the corridor.
+Stations along the cooridor incorporate amenities that are similar to light rail, with low floor boarding platforms, sleek new busses, next bus arrival information, and pre-pay fare machines.

 Looking for a public record?
 CityDocs holds more than 1 million documents dating back to 1889.
 Check here if you're looking for City Council agendas, ordinances and resolutions, engineering or purchasing documents.
 You'll also find links to Accounts Payable, Human Resources, Traffic, Utilities, Neighborhood and Building Services/Zoning and more.